 - Where there is a failure to improve or change behaviour in the timescale set at the first formal stage, the employee may be issued with a final written warning but only after a further investigation and hearing.
 Alternatively where the offence is sufficiently serious, action may be initiated at this stage.
 The final written warning will give details and an explanation of the decision.
 It should warn the employee that failure to improve or modify behaviour may lead to dismissal or to some other sanction, and advise them of their right of appeal against the final written warning which should be disregarded for disciplinary purposes after eighteen months.
-Where a lesser sanction is issued, the same right of appeal applies. - A final written warning may only be given to an employee by a manager at group manager/FRS E/senior operations manager or equivalent or above.
+Where a lesser sanction is issued, the same right of appeal applies. - A final written warning may only be given to an employee by their group commander or above.